 - Security: A few key benefits are top of the list when it comes to dark fiber, but chief among them is security.
 It’s impossible to find a more secure network than a dark fiber network.
 As you can imagine, this has been a big selling point for healthcare organizations and banks, trading firms and other financial institutions, which are transmitting extremely sensitive data every hour – and bound by clear, firm regulations.

 - Fixed Cost: Dark fiber isn’t necessarily less expensive for every company, but if your business is tapping into bandwidth-heavy service on a regular basis, it’s likely to deliver cost savings to you over time.
-By owning and operating the equipment on either end of the fiber link, you’re essentially taking that cost in-house and creating a relatively fixed spend on internet connectivity.
+By owning and operating the equipment on either end of the fiber link, you’re essentially taking that cost in-house and creating a relatively fixed spend.
 Of course, you may have to purchase that equipment, requiring a higher upfront cost, and some companies have to invest more resources into their internal IT teams when they move toward dark fiber.

 - Scalability: This is another area where owning optical equipment helps – you can scale whenever you want, almost immediately, and the price from your carrier will stay the same.
 (You just might have to spend more to update your equipment when you need more bandwidth.)